This decaf coffee was a long time coming.

 There’s no ambiguity here: I would love to drink this coffee again.
 Until then, I’ve got a sweet memory to look back on (and an even sweeter bag).

+This is one of the best single-origin decaf coffee bags I’ve had in a while.
 You can find Merit Coffee Co. at their site here.

 If you want to catch up on your coffee-related news, check out: